What Are the Odds Your City Gets Overrun by Tourists This Summer?

 Alberta · Mountain · Score: 46

 Banff's primary overflow gateway.
 17,000 residents.
 2.2 million annual visitors.
-62:1 peak ratio.
-STR restrictions are in place and resident protests are documented.
+62:1 peak ratio. short-term rental restrictions are in place and resident protests are documented.
 Neither has slowed the fastest growth rate in the Canadian top 10: up 5.8% year-on-year.

 7 Niagara Falls, Ontario